Kubernetes Upgrades in Solace Cloud

 • For standalone and developer class event broker services, you may experience up to 15 minutes of downtime.

-• For high-availability (HA) class event broker services, you can expect switching of activity between the event broker services, which may lead to an interruption of less than one minute.
+• For high availability (HA) class event broker services, you can expect switching of activity between the event broker services, which may lead to an interruption of less than one minute.
 HA event broker services use a PodDisruptionBudget that ensures that there is always a healthy event broker service that can carry traffic.
 If the upgrade is done in an uncontrolled way, there may be up to two failovers.
+To reduce failovers to just one in Customer-Controlled Cluster, use our recommended cluster upgrade process.

 Support for Security and Stability Updates